dpripa/stripe-local-php/README.md

 # Stripe Local PHP
-Redirect Stripe requests for local development in a PHP environment.
+Redirect Stripe requests for local development in a PHP environment

 ### Run the following CLI command:
 - Install dependencies: